bharathkrishnan/bharathkrishnan.github.com/StephenWalker.md

-# Stephen Walker:  Books Read 0 / 1
+# Stephen Walker:  Books Read 0 / 1, Avg Rating: 0.0

 ## ![Beyond: The Astonishing Story of the First Human to Leave Our Planet and Journey into Space](https://covers.openlibrary.org/b/isbn/9780062978158-S.jpg) Beyond: The Astonishing Story of the First Human to Leave Our Planet and Journey into Space
 *[Stephen Walker](../StephenWalker)*